alwaysdata/documentation/_index.en.md

 ## Terminology

 - **API** (Application Programming Interface): is a programming interface used to automate how you manage your resources.
-- **Account**: a hosting space where sites, domains, emails, etc. are located.
+- **Account**: a hosting space where sites, domains, e-mails, etc. are located.
 Linked to a profile and located on one (or more) servers.
 - **Administration**, **Admin** or **client space**: a private space that is accessible [online](https://admin.alwaysdata.com) comprising information relating to alwaysdata services and allowing management operations relating to these services.
 - **Profile** or **client**: alwaysdata administration interface user.
 This physical or corporate entity has validated the [alwaysdata contracts](https://www.alwaysdata.com/en/terms-and-legal/).
 - **Server**: a computer system where accounts are located.
 This may be a physical server or a virtual machine.